You know one of the things I hate about the offseason?

 There is crap all to watch (or listen to).

-Then there are road trips and endless travel to get to holiday parties or destination.
+Then there are road trips and endless travel to get to holiday parties or destinations.

 Which is why podcasts are the perfect gift to have this festive season.